odrevet/music-box-tune-tracker/readme.md

 * `Wav` playback is the more easy and is recommanded.
 * `Midi` playback will add extra functionalities but will require a little more configurations.

-## WAV playback
+## WAV audio backend

 ```
 pip install playsound
 ```

-## Midi playback and extra functionalities
+## Midi audio backend and extra functionalities

-For more informations about using midi as an audio backend using the `mido` package, see `midi.md`.
+For more informations about using midi as an audio backend and import/export from midi files, see [midi.md](midi.md).

 # music_box_tracker.py